 1) You may laugh out loud.
 It's OK.
 You're here to have a good time.
 Even if you choose not to tip, applause is always welcome.

-2) If you decide to tip the dancers or performers you can do so by lifting up the dollar bill so it's visible.
-They will gladly collect it from you or you may put it in their hat.
+2) If you decide to tip the dancers or performers you can do so by lifting up your bill so it's visible.
+They will gladly collect it from you or you may put it in their hat/collection plate.
 You aren't required to tip, put it'll make the show more fun for you.

 3) Most people tip $1, $5, or $10.
 You may tip the dancers various times throughout the show...in fact, it's encouraged!
 And if you want to drop a check into their hat you may do so too!
 Just be sure to make it out to MBS Productions and the box office will make sure the funds are given to the performers.
 All money's collected are shared amongst the performers.

 4) Do wait to tip the dancers at the appropriate time.
 The show has choreographed moments in which the dancers and Wilma will go out to collect money.
 Wait for those moments.

 5) Do tell your friends if you enjoyed the show.
 This show has become a major hit thanks to word of mouth.

 1) Do NOT touch the dancers.
 They are Dancers, not strippers.

 2) Do NOT catcall, heckle, or make lewd comments.

 3) Do NOT toss coins.
 This can cause dangerous conditions for the dancers as they are performing.